thegooddocsproject/request-for-comment/rfc006-release-planning-mgt.md

 All Working Groups and sub-projects of The Good Docs Project are eligible for inclusion in a Release.
 That said, the precise contents of any Release should be reached through consensus between the PSC, who should seek to maximize the value delivered, and the Working Groups, who should ensure commitments are feasible.

+## Dependencies

+This RFC should be considered together with RFC-008, which describes in detail the versioning and numering scheme to be used for the project's releases.

 ## Out of Scope

 The following items are out of scope for this proposal, as they're either not integral to a Release Planning & Management plan, or are addressed by other (potentially upcoming) RFCs:

-- Versioning: RFC-008 will detail the versioning or numbering standard for the project.
 - Promotion/Marketing: This is a more holistic topic of who should drive promotion and marketing for the project.
 While Releases should certainly be part of this, the individual who takes on this role should have